 Elimination communication (EC) is based on the idea that a baby’s cues and natural timings should be followed to identify their need to pee or poop.
 While most parents cannot wait for their kids to be potty trained and diaper-free, according to experts, the best way to get rid of diapers is through EC.
 It is also known as diaperless toilet training.
 This method follows the principle of helping babies use a toilet from an early age.

-EC is not a new trend – it was commonly practiced in the US about three to four generations ago.
-Want to try the old way of diaperless potty training?
-Read this post to know about elimination communication, its benefits, drawbacks, and how to get started.
+EC is not a new trend; it was regularly practiced about three to four decades ago in the US.
+Read this post to know more about elimination communication, its benefits and drawbacks, and how to get started with it.

 What Is Elimination Communication?